structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Navigation & Routing.md

 It is important to understand the difference between dynamic pages and static files when it comes to URL resolution.

-For dynamic pages (Page nodes with their tree of Template and DOM elements), Structr is flexible: `/product`, `/product/`, and `/product/index.html` all resolve to the page named `product`.
+For dynamic pages (Page nodes with their tree of Template and DOM elements), Structr uses the first path segment to determine which page to display.
+Everything after the second slash is treated as additional data for that page.
+For example, `/product`, `/product/`, and `/product/index.html` all resolve to the page named `product`.
+A URL like `/product/a3f8b2c1...` where the second part is a UUID, also resolves to the `product` page, and the second segment (the UUID) is automatically looked up in the database and the resolved object made available under the `current` keyword (see "The current keyword" below).
+If `htmlservlet.resolveproperties` is configured, the second segment can also be a non-UUID value, e.g. a human-readable parameter like a name or slug instead of a UUID.
 This is the standard behavior unless custom URL routing is configured.

 For static files served from the virtual filesystem, Structr resolves paths exactly.
 A request to `/product` or `/product/` resolves to the folder named `product`, not to a file like `index.html` inside it.
 Unlike traditional web servers such as Apache or Nginx, Structr does not automatically map directory paths to index files.